prebid/prebid.github.io/dev-docs/modules/userId.md

 ### PubProvided ID

 The PubProvided Id module allows publishers to set and pass a first party user id into the bid stream.
-This module has 3 unique characteristics:
+This module has several unique characteristics:

 1. The module supports a user defined function, that generates an eids-style object: